-Zamantungwa Khumalo’s passion in African development, women and youth empowerment, media and property is evident in the work she’s been involved in throughout the years.
+Zamantungwa Khumalo’s passion in property, women and youth empowerment and media is evident in the work she’s been involved in throughout the years.

 Khumalo is a member of the World Economic Forum Global Shapers Community and in 2014 was Media Director of the Tshwane Hub.
 In 2014 and 2016, she was one of fifty African Global Shapers selected to be part of the World Economic Forum on Africa, in Abuja, Nigeria and Kigali, Rwanda, respectively.
 In 2016 she won the inaugural Global Shapers Community essay competition, where she wrote about responsible and responsive leadership, which saw her attending the 2017 World Economic Forum Annual Meeting in Davos, Switzerland.